Sunday, August 17, 2025

 LACP with "fast" or "slow" timers?

-You can configure LACP with "fast" or "slow" timers, which dictates how frequently LACPDU (LACP Data Unit) packets are sent between the LACP-enabled devices.
-This is not a direct setting on the FreeBSD lagg interface itself, but rather a property of the LACP protocol that is typically configured on the switch.
+We can configure LACP with "fast" or "slow" timers, which dictates how frequently LACPDU (LACP Data Unit) packets are sent between the LACP-enabled devices.

 It seems that it is not configurable on my Force10 S60 or I did not find the way how to configure it.
 But I can check LACP timers there by following command ...